yashmodi9998/Cocotracker-frontend/README.md

-# CocoTracker - Coconut Juice Inventory
+# Coconut Juice Inventory (CocoTracker) - Frontend

+## Project Overview

-CocoTracker is a web application designed to simplify how small businesses handle their coconut juice inventory.
-It helps businesses track inventory levels, manage storage locations, and monitor daily sales of coconut juice.
+The Coconut Juice Inventory Management System is a web application designed to help small businesses manage their coconut juice inventory.
+It simplifies the process of tracking inventory, ensuring there is enough stock to meet demand, and avoiding stockouts.
+The system tracks the amount of coconut juice available, where it's stored, and daily sales.

-## Overview

-CocoTracker is a web app designed for small businesses involved in the coconut juice supply chain.
-It helps businesses efficiently manage their coconut juice inventory by providing functionalities to track inventory levels, manage storage locations, and analyze daily sales data.
-This ensures businesses can meet customer demand consistently without experiencing stockouts.

 ## Features